-- The first and last semesters will be completed at the College of Mount Saint Vincent in New York City - The second and third semesters are completed overseas with institutional partners.
-The overseas sites include a choice of two of the following four options: London, England; Lima, Peru; Manila, Philippines; and Siena, Italy
+The program requires 36 credits to graduate. □ The first and fourth semesters will be completed at the College of Mount Saint Vincent in New York City. • The second and third semesters are completed overseas with institutional partners.
+The overseas sites include a choice of two of the following five options: